Botanical Name: Lobelia inflata.

 Lobelia inflata should be safe to use in very small doses but it has been known to be toxic even at relatively low doses and in some countries this herb is scheduled, meaning its sale is restricted.

-Some practitioners argue that if lobelia could be produced in a standardised form, where lobeline is at a guaranteed dose, then this herb would be safer to prescribe.
+Some practitioners argue that if lobelia could be produced in a standardized form, where lobeline is at a guaranteed dose, then this herb would be safer to prescribe.

 Toxic doses of lobelia will give rise to symptoms such as nausea, vomiting, convulsions and can be fatal.
 Lobelia should be used only under the guidance of a qualified herbalist experienced in the use of this herb.